firogh/notes/philosophy/philosophy.md

 # Oracle-machine/methods
 1. Analyzing the object/goal/target
-Things themselves - Husserl, Wittgenstein, Connected real life.
+Things themselves - Husserl, Wittgenstein
 Ideal goal directed thought. -- Firo
-Quantitative irregularity and complexity analyzing. -- Firo Structural analyzing, find the architecture. -- Firo The Feynman Technique
+Quantitative irregularity, Structural, and complexity analyzing. -- Firo The Feynman Technique

-2. Use the following method to select the appropriate methods Statistics and analyizing-based method selecting. -- Firo Reflexivity -- Soros
+2. Use the following method to select the appropriate methods Reflexivity -- Soros
 Transformation cognition -- Firo
-Occam's razor
 Simple is long -- Firo
 The hot and important, else later. -- Firo
 Experiment and experience. -- Bacon, John Locke
+2.1 Tips, implicity massive
+Quantitative -> Statistics-based-> alloc time, excessive exposure irregularity -> intuitional trial and err regularity -> rational
+Structural, -> rational, context, architecture complexity -> rational. scientific method, Occam's razor

 3. methods/
-If massive and irregularity but simple
+If massive and irregularity but simplicity
 	use firsthand massive exposed Trial and error or intuition If massive not irregularity but complexity
 	use escartes's and rational generative method
 If massive simple regularity
 	use rational programish
+Statistics-based method training. -- Firo
+Occam's razor
+Scientific method
+## Descartes's methods
+Divide every question into manageable parts. -- Descartes Begin with the simplest issues and ascend to the more complex. -- Descartes Review frequently enough to retain the whole argument at once -- Descartes Accept as true only what is indubitable. -- Descartes

-# Human learning architecture
+## Human learning architecture
 Intuiation
 Repeat, Neuroplasticity, Manas-vijnana
 Sleep